-- Is it possible to relocate them in the existing business in a lower level, lower paid position?
+- Could they be relocated in the business in a lower level, lower paid position?

 - Is it possible to assist staff who have been impacted to build their own business?

-- Is their role one that could become part of the gig economy?
+- Could their role be suited to the gig economy?

 - Are there other businesses in the area that could use their services on a part-time basis?

-- Are any staff eligible for early retirement?
+- Is there any staff eligible for early retirement?

-- Is there some redundant “baggage” that the business has been carrying through the good times?
+- Eliminate the redundant “baggage” the business has been carrying through the good times?

 Having considered these options, it is time to address the final hurdle.
 Having a one on one discussion with each affected staff member – it is important to to note that this also is not an email or WhatsApp message solution.